 Her 2004 book, Crude: The Story of Oil (Seven Stories), was acclaimed as “brilliant” and “beautifully written” by The Guardian and “required reading” by The Nation, and has been widely translated, from Japanese, Greek, and Italian to Bahasa Indonesia.

-A former writing fellow of the Nation Institute and the Puffin Foundation, Shah’s writing has appeared in The Wall Street Journal, Scientific American, Foreign Affairs, and elsewhere, and has been featured on current affairs programs around the United States, including RadioLab, Fresh Air with Terry Gross, and other NPR shows, as well as on the BBC and Australia’s Radio National.
-A popular public speaker (her TED talk on malaria has been viewed by over 900,000 around the world; she delivered the opening talk at the 2014 TEDMED conference) Shah has lectured at universities and colleges across the country, including Columbia’s Earth Institute, MIT, Harvard, Yale, Brown, Georgetown and elsewhere.
-Her television appearances include The History Channel, A&E and the BBC, and she’s consulted on many documentary film projects, from the ABC to Channel 4 in the UK.
-Her work has been supported by the Pulitzer Center on Crisis Reporting, The Nation Investigative Fund, and others.
-She recently was honored to serve as the 2014 Ottaway Professor of Journalism at SUNY New Paltz.
+A former writing fellow of the Nation Institute and the Puffin Foundation, Shah’s writing has appeared in The New York Times, The Wall Street Journal, Scientific American, Foreign Affairs, and elsewhere, and has been featured on current affairs programs around the United States, including RadioLab, Fresh Air with Terry Gross, and other NPR shows, as well as on CNN, Al Jazeera, and BBC.
+A popular public speaker (her TED talk on malaria has been viewed by over 1,000,000 around the world; she delivered the opening talk at the 2014 TEDMED conference) Shah has lectured at universities and colleges across the country, including Columbia’s Earth Institute, MIT, Harvard, Yale, Brown, Georgetown and elsewhere.
+She served as the 2014 Ottaway Professor of Journalism at SUNY New Paltz and has been frequently supported by the Pulitzer Center on Crisis Reporting and The Nation Investigative Fund.